Ardelyx

 489

 Ardelyx, Inc. is a biopharmaceutical company, which engages in the business of developing and commercializing biopharmaceutical products.
 The company is headquartered in Waltham, Massachusetts and currently employs 489 full-time employees.
 The company went IPO on 2014-06-19.
-The firm has two commercial products approved in the United States: IBSRELA (tenapanor) and XPHOZAH (tenapanor).
-IBSRELA is a first-in-class NHE3 inhibitor approved by the United States FDA for the treatment of irritable bowel syndrome with constipation in adults.
-XPHOZAH is a first-in-class phosphate absorption inhibitor approved in the United States to reduce serum phosphorus in adults with chronic kidney disease (CKD) on dialysis as add-on therapy in patients who have an inadequate response to phosphate binders or who are intolerant of any dose of phosphate binder therapy.
-The company has agreements for the development and commercialization of tenapanor outside of the United States.
-Kyowa Kirin commercializes PHOZEVEL (tenapanor) for hyperphosphatemia in Japan.
-A New Drug Application for tenapanor for hyperphosphatemia has been approved in China with Fosun Pharma.
+The firm markets two therapies from the active ingredient tenapanor, a sodium/hydrogen exchanger (NHE3) inhibitor.
+NHE3 is an antiporter expressed on the apical surface of the small and large intestines.
+Tenapanor is a minimally absorbed, first-in-class, oral, small molecule therapy.
+Tenapanor, branded as IBSRELA, is approved in the United States for the treatment of adults with irritable bowel syndrome with constipation.
+Tenapanor, branded as XPHOZAH, is approved in the United States to reduce serum phosphorus in adults with chronic kidney disease on dialysis as add-on therapy in patients who have an inadequate response to phosphate binders or who are intolerant of any dose of phosphate binder therapy.
+In addition to commercializing IBSRELA and XPHOZAH, it is also developing a next-generation NHE3 inhibitor.

 Ardelyx, Inc. is a biopharmaceutical company, which engages in the business of developing and commercializing biopharmaceutical products.
 The company is headquartered in Waltham, Massachusetts and currently employs 489 full-time employees.
 The company went IPO on 2014-06-19.
-The firm has two commercial products approved in the United States: IBSRELA (tenapanor) and XPHOZAH (tenapanor).
-IBSRELA is a first-in-class NHE3 inhibitor approved by the United States FDA for the treatment of irritable bowel syndrome with constipation in adults.
-XPHOZAH is a first-in-class phosphate absorption inhibitor approved in the United States to reduce serum phosphorus in adults with chronic kidney disease (CKD) on dialysis as add-on therapy in patients who have an inadequate response to phosphate binders or who are intolerant of any dose of phosphate binder therapy.
-The company has agreements for the development and commercialization of tenapanor outside of the United States.
-Kyowa Kirin commercializes PHOZEVEL (tenapanor) for hyperphosphatemia in Japan.
-A New Drug Application for tenapanor for hyperphosphatemia has been approved in China with Fosun Pharma.
+The firm markets two therapies from the active ingredient tenapanor, a sodium/hydrogen exchanger (NHE3) inhibitor.
+NHE3 is an antiporter expressed on the apical surface of the small and large intestines.
+Tenapanor is a minimally absorbed, first-in-class, oral, small molecule therapy.
+Tenapanor, branded as IBSRELA, is approved in the United States for the treatment of adults with irritable bowel syndrome with constipation.
+Tenapanor, branded as XPHOZAH, is approved in the United States to reduce serum phosphorus in adults with chronic kidney disease on dialysis as add-on therapy in patients who have an inadequate response to phosphate binders or who are intolerant of any dose of phosphate binder therapy.
+In addition to commercializing IBSRELA and XPHOZAH, it is also developing a next-generation NHE3 inhibitor.

 Recently from Cashu